Crispy2chickens/edutech/README.md

 ---

-## Key Achievements

-- **Champion** — Edutech Asia 2024 Planet Protectors
-- Presented the project to an audience of **1,000+ educators and industry professionals**

----

-## Core Features
+## Features

-### Automated Trash Detection (YOLOv11)

-Uses a **YOLOv11 object detection model** to identify and count waste objects in drone imagery.
+- **Trash Detection:** Uses a YOLOv11 object detection model to detect and count waste objects in drone imagery.

-### Geospatial Mapping & Metadata Extraction

-Extracts **EXIF metadata** (GPS coordinates and timestamps) from uploaded images to determine where the image was captured.
+- **Geolocation:** Extracts EXIF metadata (GPS coordinates and timestamps) from uploaded images to determine where the image was captured.

-### Trash Density Heatmaps

-Generates heatmaps using the **Google Maps API Visualization Library** to show areas with high concentrations of waste.

-### Cloud Storage
+- **Heatmap Visualization:** Displays waste density on an interactive map using the Google Maps Visualization API.

-Stores images and detection results in **Firebase**:

-- Firestore for metadata and detection results
-- Cloud Storage for uploaded images and processed outputs
+- **Cloud Storage:** Images and detection results are stored in Firebase.
+Firestore stores metadata and detection results, while Cloud Storage stores uploaded images and processed outputs.
 ---

 ## Tech Stack